Timinator2000/Algorithm_X/04 - your turn/03 - 16x16 sudoku.md

 Everything you need to know about this puzzle has already been covered in the section on 9x9 Sudoku.
 However, I do want to add a few comments.

 I provided a fair amount of input to @yoch when this puzzle was reviewed and approved.
-Although this puzzle is straightforward if solved with Algorithm X, it is also a nice challenge without Algorithm X. Non-Algorithm X solutions that work for 9x9 grids might not work on these 16x16 grids.
+Although this puzzle is straightforward if solved with Algorithm X, it is also a nice challenge without Algorithm X. Non-Algorithm-X solutions that work for 9x9 grids might not work on these 16x16 grids.
 A more significant algorithm is required to solve the larger puzzles, making for a very worthwhile learning experience.